How the Biggest Construction Companies in the U.S. Are Building Our Cities & Workforce

 2b.
 Building easy-to-use technology for your own employees

-PCL, a construction company coming in at #14 on the 2021 ENR400, found themselves needing to create easy-to-use technology for their preconstruction managers—so they did just that.
+PCL, a construction company coming in at #12 on the 2022 ENR 400, found themselves needing to create easy-to-use technology for their preconstruction managers—so they did just that.

 Breaking out the challenge, PCL’s estimators and managers were adept at reviewing 2D drawings and managing the preconstruction process.
 However, the review of 2D drawings can be a very manual process and slow down workflows.
 This created inefficiencies.
 On top of that, preconstruction managers were regularly receiving more 3D models from the design team as they moved to digitizing their workflows.